 Developing Inclusive and Diverse STEM Faculty

-Six ASPIRE Fellows will be selected to be in a yearlong program (2022-23) to learn and practice teaching diverse learners at a community college.
+Six ASPIRE Fellows will be selected for the 2024 Spring program to learn and practice teaching diverse learners at a community college.
 Selected ASPIRE Fellows will receive a QCC faculty mentor and a $500 stipend/semester.

-ASPIRE-RC held an information session for the 2022-23 program on April 20th, 2022.
+ASPIRE-RC held an information session for the spring 2024 program on December 1, 2023.
 Watch the recording below to learn about the ASPIRE mentored STEM faculty training program for teaching at community college.

 Program Components: